JakobMckenna/JakobMckenna.github.io/README.md

-# How to create a hosted website on GitGub pages
+# How to create a hosted website on GitHub pages

 ## Purpose
 #### The purpose of this tutorial is to: